raimondiand/phil_resources/README.md

 phil_resources
 ==============
-This is a list of resources about my PhD project in Metaphysics
+This is a list of resources of Metaphysics and general Philosophy of Science